-Patients receiving end of life care, carers, those at risk of developing a long-term condition and those requiring advice on their diet, smoking and alcohol cessation .Patients were signposted to the relevant service where the service was not provided in-house.
+Patients receiving end of life care, carers, those at risk of developing a long-term condition and those requiring advice on their diet, smoking and alcohol cessation .For example the healthcare assistants provided smoking cessation advice as part of the Quit 51 campaign.
+Patients were signposted to the relevant service where the service was not provided in-house.